FRCBS/Paavo/src/visualising_model_data.md

 # Distance doesn't seems to have a lot of effect  on this plot.
 There are some data points from close distances, but there isn't really any kind of trend that favors close distance donations.
 ```

-### Propportion of donors, higher education and population
+### Higher education and population and proportion of donors

 ``` r
 ggplot(data=model_data, mapping = aes(x= proportion_inhabitants_with_higher_education, y= prop_donors, color= eligible_population)) +